tecamenz/TimelapseVideoCreator/README.md

   --novid            If to omit video creation.
 Only used when --average ==
                      True.
   --localize TEXT    String for timezone conversion.
+  --fps INTEGER      Output framerate of the video.
+Default is 30.
+  --bitrate INTEGER  Output bitrate (Mbit/s) of the video.
+Default is 100.
   --ffmpeg-exe TEXT  Path to ffmpeg.exe.
 Default is the current directory --help             Show this message and exit.